 However, you may not petition the court to seal criminal conviction records if you still owe restitution, fines, late fees, or other financial penalties ordered by the court for the case you have requested to be sealed.
 Also, some case types are not eligible including cases that involve unlawful sexual offenses and minor traffic cases.
 There are other various requirements that may make you eligible or ineligible for sealing.

 The eligibility requirements can be complicated and we can help you figure out which cases are eligible.
 We would love the opportunity to clean your record and help you have a more successful life.
 Please take our free online eligibility test or contact our office at 877-573-7273 so one of our specialists may assist you.

 Juvenile records can sometimes be expunged.
 As with adult sealing, some crimes can not expunged, including felony unlawful sexual behavior and certain violent offenses.
 If your case was dismissed or you were found not guilty, you can petition immediately.
 If your case did not go to court, there is a one year waiting period to file for expungement.
 If you were adjudicated and sentenced, there is a three year waiting period before you can file for expungement.

-Not all Colorado Sealings have a filing fee.
-However, some cases can carry a substantial filing fee.
+Depending on the case and court, some cases can carry a substantial filing fee.
 We require that all filing fees be paid prior to filing and the filing fee is not included in our attorney fee.
+The fee will not have to be paid until we are ready to file your petition.
 Filing fees range from no fee to over $400.
 For example, at the time that we wrote this article, juvenile cases have no filing fee, some non-conviction filing fees are as low as $65, and municipal conviction filing fees are $424.